George Roy Hill: Television and theatre director

-Feature films
+Feature film director

-Hill's success as a theatre director led to his first feature as director - the film version of Period of Adjustment (1962).
+Hill's success as a theatre director led to his first feature as director – the film version of Period of Adjustment (1962).
 Starring Jane Fonda and Jim Hutton, it was a box office success.
 He was meant to follow with an adaptation of The Rise and Fall of the Third Reich by William Shirer at MGM for producer John Houseman but it was not made.
 In light of that his next project was an adaptation of Lillian Hellman's Toys in the Attic (1963) starring Dean Martin.
 Hill's next step was a movie based on the novel The World of Henry Orient (1964).
 Hill and producer Jerome Hellman bought the rights for their own Pan Arts Company.
 The movie was critically acclaimed but was a commercial disappointment.

 Hill was hired to direct the blockbuster Hawaii (1966) after Fred Zinnemann pulled out.
 Reportedly, when budget estimates reached $14 million, the producers attempted to replace Hill with Arthur Hiller, but abandoned the idea after hundreds of native Polynesians in the cast went on strike, declaring: "We can and will perform only for our friend, Monsieur Hill."
 The movie was a huge commercial success.
 Hill rebuilt his Hollywood reputation with the Julie Andrews musical Thoroughly Modern Millie (1967) produced by Ross Hunter.
 Hill was fired during the editing process because he wanted to make the film shorter, whereas Universal wanted to turn it into a roadshow production.
 However it was a solid box office hit.

 He returned to Broadway to direct Henry, Sweet Henry (1967), a musical version of The World of Henry Orient, but it only lasted for 80 performances.
 He was meant to follow that with a film called Hamburger Dreams, about a screenwriter in 1930s Hollywood, but it was never made.
 Instead, Hill had a huge commercial success with Butch Cassidy and the Sundance Kid (1969), based on a script by William Goldman and starring Paul Newman and Robert Redford.
-The film received seven Academy Award nominations, including ones for Best Picture and Best Director, and won four, including for Best Song, "Raindrops Keep Fallin' on My Head."
+The film received seven Academy Award nominations, including ones for Best Picture and Best Director, and won four, including for Best Original Song, "Raindrops Keep Fallin' on My Head" at the 42nd Academy Awards.
 In 1970, he said a common theme of his films was innocence vs evil.
 Hill followed it with Slaughterhouse-Five (1972).
 "Most of the characters in my film are not too bright," he said in a 1972 interview.

-Hill was reunited with Newman and Redford in The Sting (1973), which won seven Academy Awards, including Best Picture and Best Director.
+Hill was reunited with Newman and Redford in The Sting (1973), which won seven Academy Awards, including Best Picture and Best Director at the 46th Academy Awards.
 The success of Butch Cassidy and The Sting meant that, for a time, Hill was the only director in history to have made two of the top 10 money-making films.
 Hill disliked tardiness on set.
-Paul Newman said of his time (as Cassidy) on Butch Cassidy: "If you weren’t on time, he’d take you up in his airplane.
+Paul Newman said of his time (as Butch Cassidy) on Butch Cassidy: "If you weren’t on time, he’d take you up in his airplane.
 Scare the bejesus out of us."